Standing desks are a great way to encourage movement and reduce sitting time during the day.

-Also, check out this video to learn about a specific instance of standing desks increasing productivity.
+Also, watch this video to learn more about specific examples of standing desks that increase productivity.

 Standing Desks and Cognition

 One way that standing desks may improve cognition, focus, and memory.
 The idea behind this is that standing will activate the cerebral circulation in the brain.

 This provides the brain with the necessary nutrients, blood, and oxygen that it requires for functioning.

 Standing also provides better blood circulation.
 When we sit, we often reduce or slow the circulation of blood around the body.

 This is especially true for the legs and back area.
 Standing can provide better blood flow.
 In turn, this may help the body regulate and manage blood sugar levels.

 Read More >> Are Standing Desks Bad for Your Knees?